SkyPenguinLabs/IoT-Open/README.md

 ![Alt text](https://github.com/SkyPenguin-Solutions/IoT-Open/blob/main/IoT%20Open%20Sky%20Penguin%20Solutions.png?raw=true "Title")

-# IoT-Open
+# Description

-IoT Open is a repository dedicated to security research towards IoT devices.
-This contains a list of programs, ideas, research or even data that has been discovered on specific devices.
+IoT-Open is exactly what the name implies, it is an open sourced repo designed to open the API's and system programs to the public of various popular or even basic IoT devices.
+These systematic API's and security research papers/PDF's as well as programs are the constant and continued research of IoT devices around the world varying from hundreds of brands.

+# When can this become useful

+Providing security research as well as making API endpoints known on specific devices can lead to very awesome future security research!